An unseen affliction: the scale and depth of visual impairment

 Observable low-vision stressors

-Prior to development, Capption researchers individually observed seven different low-vision visitors — each with varying impairments — make unaided visits to a museum and cultural center.
+Prior to development, Capption researchers individually observed low-vision visitors with varying impairments make unaided visits to a bustling museum.
 We documented low-vision-specific, anxiety-building events such as "walk-bys," "get closes," "standoffs," and "interferences" as they moved through the space.
 Each visit yielded between 10 and 17 such events.

 - 2 hummingbirds (see below)